ibisba/handbook/pages/ibisba_management/management.md

 ### 1. Who is this section meant for?

-This section is meant for IBISBA partners (private) to.
+This section is meant for the internal use of IBISBA partners and user community.

 ### 2. How will this section help the reader?